rokath/trice/docs/TriceUserGuide.md

 <!--

-- [x] New *Trice* macros are writable without the ID, so when `trice u` is executed, a CLI switch controls the ID type selection:
+- [x] New *Trice* macros are writable without the ID, so when `trice i` is executed, a CLI switch controls the ID type selection:
   - The update switch `-stamp 32` defaults new ID´s to `ID`.
   - The update switch `-stamp 16` defaults new ID´s to `Id`.
   - The update switch `-stamp 0`  defaults new ID´s to `id`.